andrew/ultimate-awesome/README.md

 - [awesome-masonite](https://github.com/vaibhavmule/awesome-masonite) - Curating the best Masonite packages and resources.
 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .
+- [awesome-geospatial-intelligence-companies](https://github.com/yancheng-go/awesome-geospatial-intelligence-companies) - A list of companies focusing on geospatial intelligence, GIS, RS, Climate risks, and more.
 - [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
+- [awesome-protein-ligand-interactions](https://github.com/YuzheWangPKU/awesome-protein-ligand-interactions) - Official repository for the review article "Modeling protein–ligand interactions for drug discovery in the era of deep learning.".
 - [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.
 - [awesome-dapper](https://github.com/zzzprojects/awesome-dapper) - Awesome Dapper third party-libraries, documentation, and tutorials!.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.
+- [awesome-fiducial-marker](https://github.com/alitourani/awesome-fiducial-marker) - A curated list of awesome fiducial marker resources for Computer Vision, Robotics, and Augmented Reality.
 - [awesome-github-actions](https://github.com/Alliedium/awesome-github-actions) - Discover a collection of GitHub Actions workflow examples that will supercharge your development process.
 Level up your projects with the efficiency and reliability of GitHub Actions, saving time and ensuring high-quality code.
 - [awesome-knative](https://github.com/anksos/awesome-knative) - A curated list of Awesome Knative resources. .
 - [awesome-graph-based-semi-supervised-learning](https://github.com/AnthonySong98/awesome-graph-based-semi-supervised-learning) - A collection of resources for graph-based semi-supervised learning (GSSL).